guardian/workflow-frontend/test-load/results-2014-11.md

 **Target:** "400 users"

-Under Max load, workflow will just hold up at the current size of the dataset within the DB, responding in around 1-2s per API request.
-Although as data grows, performance will take a hit.

 ## Result Summary
 Under Max load, workflow will just hold up with the current stack config and at the current size of the dataset within the DB - responding in around 1-2s per API request.
 Although as data grows, performance will take a hit.